EmiGITs/mojaveInspiron5567/README.md

 ## Credits

-Thanks to the clover team and people at tonymacx86
+Thanks to the Clover team and people at tonymacx86

 [Clover](https://github.com/CloverHackyColor/CloverBootloader)